MicrosoftDocs/fabric-docs/docs/data-factory/connector-mongodb-atlas-overview.md

 | --- | --- | ---|
 | **Copy activity (source/destination)** | None | Basic |

-To learn more about the copy activity configuration for AMongoDB Atlas in data pipelines, go to [Configure in a data pipeline copy activity](connector-mongodb-atlas-copy-activity.md).
+To learn more about the copy activity configuration for MongoDB Atlas in data pipelines, go to [Configure in a data pipeline copy activity](connector-mongodb-atlas-copy-activity.md).